 All of our ingredient suppliers must be compliant with food safety mandates determined by the FDA and FSMA.
 Our facility is SQF certified and undergoes an annual audit.

 We are Non-GMO Project Verified and our Seed Butters are USDA Organic Certified, which means that all of the ingredients we use must be Non-GMO and all Seed Butter ingredients must be Organic.
 Our products are also certified Gluten-Free, Vegan, and Kosher.
 All of our suppliers are also required to be Certified Kosher and our oats are independently Certified Gluten-Free according to Purity Protocol standards, which are the strictest standards possible.

-We prefer to partner with one supplier for each ingredient, as opposed to sourcing one ingredient from multiple suppliers.
+Whenever we can, we prefer to partner with single-source suppliers for each ingredient, as opposed to partnering with companies that source many different ingredients.
 This method allows us to minimize the risk of cross-contamination with potential allergens and fosters greater transparency within our supply chain so you know where your food is coming from.

 Our name, 88 Acres, comes from the 88-acre farm in Central Massachusetts that Nicole grew up on.
 We are passionate about finding ways to support our local farmers and look to source from local or regional suppliers whenever possible.

 6. Lead Times